 2. Diets have never been proven to work, but our failure in achieving or maintaining their broken promises is often used as a weapon against us.

-Not a single study has even shown that diets work in the long-term save for a teeny tiny number of people.
+Not a single study has even shown that diets work in the long term, save for a teeny-tiny number of people.
 As Bacon details in Health at Every Size, the Women’s Health Initiative — the longest, largest, and arguably most expensive randomized, controlled dietary intervention clinical trial (considered the gold standard in research) — tested whether the calories in, calories out approach actually works.

 And about willpower and self-discipline?
-As Linda Bacon states, “if you’re losing weight and you are below your setpoint, your hypothalamus might direct other body systems to regulate your eating and activity levels as well as your metabolic efficiency, the rate at which you burn calories, to get you to regain the weight” (Bacon, 15.)
+As Linda Bacon states, “if you’re losing weight and you are below your setpoint, your hypothalamus might direct other body systems to regulate your eating and activity levels as well as your metabolic efficiency, the rate at which you burn calories, to get you to regain the weight” (Bacon, 15).

 FYI: Setpoint theory suggests we each have a ‘natural weight’ our bodies run best at and that our bodies fight tooth and nail to maintain.
 It’s the weight we’re at when we honour our hunger and fullness cues, aren’t obsessing over weight or food habits, and the one we find ourselves at between diets.
-Contrary to what some believe, your “setpoint” is not a specific weight, but represents a ten-to-twenty-pound-range, so losing or gaining small amounts of weight may, in the words of Linda Bacon, “won’t be met by compensatory actions.”
+Contrary to what some believe, your “setpoint” is not a specific weight, but represents a ten-to-twenty-pound range, so losing or gaining small amounts of weight may, in the words of Linda Bacon, “won’t be met by compensatory actions.”
 But there’s no scientific way to determine setpoint; the only way to know is to listen to your body, eat normally, and practice self-care to see where you end up.

 3. Diets rob us of the energy we need to “take up space” in the world and build empires.

 When leptin is working naturally, appetite reduces (we feel our fullness), we feel like moving (hello energy!), and our metabolisms rev up.
-It appears the role of leptin, at least originally, was to protect fat stores during times of food scarcity.
+It appears the role of leptin, at least initially, was to protect fat stores during times of food scarcity.
 When we stop eating normally, leptin production shrinks along with our fat cells.
 As a result, appetite increases (alert, alert!), metabolism decreases (quick, we’re losing fat!), and the weight gain comes back.

 All of this is to say the human body is not hardwired for weight loss.